thehemi/Dibbr/README.md

 # GPT3/ChatGPT Bot For Slack, Google Workspace, Discord

-Add dibbr to your Discord server by following [https://discord.com/api/oauth2/authorize?client_id=972013718168813599&permissions=1024&scope=bot](This link)
+Add dibbr to your Discord server by following [this link](https://discord.com/api/oauth2/authorize?client_id=972013718168813599&permissions=1024&scope=bot)

 Deploy dibbr to your server by building .NET Linux (Visual Studio->Publish) and run nohup /path/to/dibbr